Zhadan i Sobaky: History

-The band Sobaky v Kosmosi was created in 2000.
+The band Sobaky v Kosmosi was formed in 2000.
 It released two studio albums by 2008 and performed at various Ukrainian festivals: Tavriyski Ihry, Raz.
 Liv, Muzychyi Ostriv, 5 ozer, MazepaFest, Den Nezalezhnosti z Makhnom, etc.

 Since 2008 Sobaky v Kosmosi has collaborated with a famous Kharkiv-based writer Serhiy Zhadan.
 They collaborated on five studio albums: two under the label Serhiy Zhadan i Sobaky v Kosmosi, and three more as Zhadan i Sobaky.

 As of now, Serhiy Zhadan is a lead vocalist of the bend and their lyrics author.